kthorpe1023/hw3/REAMME.md

-[X] Push new random lower-cased character to guaranteedCharacters [X] Conditional statement that adds array of uppercase characters into array of possible characters based on user input [X] Push new random upper-cased character to guaranteedCharacters [/] For loop to iterate over the password length from the options object, selecting random indices from the array of possible characters and concatenating those characters into the result variable
+[X] Push new random lower-cased character to guaranteedCharacters [X] Conditional statement that adds array of uppercase characters into array of possible characters based on user input [X] Push new random upper-cased character to guaranteedCharacters [X] For loop to iterate over the password length from the options object, selecting random indices from the array of possible characters and concatenating those characters into the result variable
-[ ] Mix in at least one of each guaranteed character in the result [ ] Transform the result into a string and pass into writePassword--will this be randomItem?
+[ ] Mix in at least one of each guaranteed character in the result [X] Transform the result into a string and pass into writePassword
 //return result.join('');
-[ ] Get references to the #generate element
+[X] Get references to the #generate element
-[ ] Function to Write password to the #password input [X] Add event listener to generate button
+[X] Function to Write password to the #password input [X] Add event listener to generate button
 //generateBtn.addEventListener('click', writePassword);